socrata/dev.socrata.com/docs/app-tokens.md

 ## Obtaining an Application Token

-You can obtain an application token by [registering your application](/register) in your Socrata profile.
-After creating the application, click on **App Tokens** in the left-hand navigation bar.
-The application token will be visible.
+You can obtain an application token by [registering for one](https://support.socrata.com/hc/en-us/articles/210138558-Generating-an-App-Token) in your Socrata profile.

 ## Using your Application Token